em-bst/graph-neural-networks/REPORT.md

 When creating a Graph Neural Network, one must choose the type of layers to use to realize the desired task.
 In general, classical types of layers are Graph Convolutionnal layers, Graph Attentional layers, and Graph Message Passing layers.
 They differ in the way they diffuse the neigborhood message, so the way that we go from image 1 to image 2 on the above explanation of Neighborhood.
 These layers are thus the functions taking as parameters the node itself and its neigborhood and send the value h<sub>i</sub> that we see on the image.
 The way they differ is the weights given to the neighborhood information.

 - First, Graph Convolutionnal layers take fixed weights determined by the neigborhood nodes and edges.
-Here is an illustration, where each node i sends a fixed weight c<sub>bi</sub> :
+Here is an illustration, where each node $i$ sends a fixed weight $c_{bi}$ :

 <p align="center">
 <img src="images/report_imgs/gcnconv.png" alt="Image Alt Text" width="300"/>